 9 Top-Rated Day Trips from Kyoto

-The city of Kyoto is located in the middle of the island of Honshu and is a wonderful base from which to embark on fun day trips to the region's top sights.
-One of Japan's largest and most visited cities, Kyoto is connected to the country's excellent high-speed trains, which can whisk travelers pretty much anywhere they care to visit relatively quickly and in comfort (Japan's highway network is excellent, too.
+The city of Kyoto is located in the middle of the island of Honshu and is a wonderful base from which to embark on fun day trips to some of Japan's top sights.
+One of the country's largest and most visited cities, Kyoto is connected to Japan's excellent high-speed trains, which can whisk travelers pretty much anywhere they care to visit relatively quickly and in comfort.
+For those who prefer to drive, Japan's highway network is excellent, too.

 Another easy day trip includes the slightly longer trek to Hiroshima to visit the sobering museums and monuments marking the city's devastation when the first atom bomb was dropped in 1945.
 And for those seeking a little traditional Japanese culture in a smaller, less crowded location, the tea shops and family-run restaurants of Kanazawa are a must-visit.

-1 Osaka Castle
+1. Osaka Castle

-2 The Historic Temples of Nara
+2. The Historic Temples of Nara

 Once there, you'll take in the very best of the area's temples and shrines, as well as the historic Nijo Castle.
 Looking as if untouched by time, Nara's many fine old buildings and streets means it's one of the most popular places to visit in the country, so be prepared for crowds.
-But it's all worth it, especially as here, you'll have the opportunity to also enjoy seeing some of the country's most important national treasures and works of art.
+But it's all worth it, especially as you'll have the opportunity to also enjoy seeing some of the country's most important national treasures and works of art.

 Other exquisite old temples to explore include Kofuku-ji Temple (7th century) and Tōdai-ji (8th century), the latter famous for its massive statue of the Great Buddha dating from AD 749.
 Other features of Tōdai-ji that make it so popular are its impressive Great South Gate, with its many columns and huge eight-meter-tall statues guarding the temple entrance, as well as the world's largest timber building, the massive Hall of the Great Buddha.

 - Read More: